Best Practices for the Cosmetology Job Hunt!

 If you are looking for a service job at a salon or spa, knowing the business is the first step.
 Different businesses use words like artists, talent and stylists to define the employees that work there.
 Knowing their language is key to communicating on the prospective employer’s level.
 We suggest our students spend time researching by physically dropping into the salon or spa on a weekend and a weekday to determine the work ethics of the staff and see how their future could transpire into something beautiful beyond the attire that is enforced (uniforms, specific dress code, etc.)!

 Our next suggestion is investing and receiving a service.
 A service allows a student to experience what the guest experience is like and understand the level of service expectations for a person working there.
-This a great way to make a connection with the service provider and the receptionist, gaining real insight into the business that could be a potential employer.
+This a great way to make a connection with the service provider and the receptionist, while additionally gaining real insight into the business that could be a potential employer.

 Connecting at the right time and on their time.

 Emailing and dropping off a resume is a great way to chat with a salon or spa director.
 The goal from connecting with a hiring manager or salon owner is by expressing interest.
 They won’t know your interested until you reach out.
 Multiple formats of communication is key in the busy world many managers lead.
 Paper copies of a resume and a digital email is key to getting in front.
 Don’t be shy to follow up with a phone call a week later.
-It shows you are interested and it may be the reminder they need to set up a time to meet.
+It shows your interest and it may be the reminder they need to set up a time to meet.

 You are a great fit for their business, but they may not know it yet.